ensemble-ai/exercise-2-camera-control-mpfulde/README.md

 # Camera Control Exercise

+## Some Notes

+Each stage is implemeneted on a how I understood it basis, and each exported value is defaulted to what helped me with testing.
+Different values work just fine, but in my opinion don't help visualize how the system works.

+Vessel was modified to tell whether or not it was in hyper speed mode, only relevent for stage 3.

+Apologies stage 3 is the most complicated the code gets, I found a simpler way to do it in Stage 4 but since stage 3 works I opted not to change it.

+For this to work as intended make sure the max fps of the project is set to 60 fps, it should be already, but just in case.
+Stage 4 is most likely to break if this is not the case.
+Stage 3 was finished before I figured fps locking as the solution so in theory it has its own way to fix it, however locking fps to 60 works wonders.

+In each stage section there is a hyperlink to the script associated with the corresponding script.

 ## Description

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.